-Unit Course Content Class hours 1 Physical Chemistry1.
-Determination of the molar mass of carbon tetrachloride by Duma's method 2.
-Determination of enthalpy of neutralization of acid calorimetrically 10 Determination of partition coefficient between water and carbon tetrachloride Investigation of the variation of conductance of a weak electrolyte with concentration 18 5.
-Investigation of the effect of reactant concentration on the rate of the reaction between thiosulphate ion and H + ion and determination of the reaction 2 Organic Chemistry 1.
-Determination of the melting point of the organic compounds 18 2.
-Determination of presence of nitrogen, sulphur and halogens in organic sample
+Unit Course Content Class hours 1 Physical Chemistry: (a) Determination of the molar mass of carbon tetrachloride by Duma's method, (b) Determination of enthalpy of neutralization of acid calorimetrically, (c) Determination of partition coefficient between water and carbon tetrachloride, (d) Investigation of the variation of conductance of a weak electrolyte with concentration, (e)Investigation of the effect of reactant concentration on the rate of the reaction between thiosulphate ion and H + ion and determination of the reaction.
+18 2 Organic Chemistry: (a) Determination of the melting point of the organic compounds, (b) Determination of presence of nitrogen, sulphur and halogens in organic sample Identification of functional groups in organic compounds.
+18